oddbird/css-sandbox/src/toggles/index.md

 - summary/details

 The OpenUI project
-has been working on new elements that could help with those use-cases at a high level -- which I'll try to track here.
+has been working on several new elements/attributes that could help with those use-cases at a high level -- but we're also interested in low-level tools to address more generic

-But I'm also interested in
-low-level tools to address more generic
-"toggle" behavior
+"toggle" behavior.
+Ideally a low-level 'CSS Toggles' feature can be used to power the higher-level HTML features that are in development -- while also allowing for more style-centric toggles:

+- light/dark color modes
+- increase/decrease font-sizes
+- etc

+In all of the use-cases,
+we hope that accessibility can be built in by default -- rather than tacked on (inconsistently) by authors.

 ## Our notes